jsiek/B522-PL-Foundations/README.md

 * virtual machine (CAM)
 * denotational semantics

+Books and resources:

-The book _Types and Programming Languages_ (TAPL) by Benjamin Pierce has many examples of language features that would be an appropriate choice for your project.
+* The book _Types and Programming Languages_ (TAPL) by Benjamin Pierce has many examples of language features that would be an appropriate choice for your project.

+* The book _Semantics Engineering with PLT Redex_ by Felleisen, Findler, and Flatt is a good resource for evaluation contexts, abstract machines, and continuations.
+The earlier book draft
+  [_Programming Languages and Lambda Calculi_](http://www.cs.utah.edu/plt/publications/pllc.pdf) by Felleisen and Flatt covers similar material.

+* _Practical Foundations for Programming Languages_ by Robert Harper includes material on logical relations.

 Ideas for project language features:

+* Lazy evaluation (aka. call-by-need)
+  (e.g., see my paper _Improving the lazy Krivine machine_)
 * Let polymorphism (extend [TypeInference](./TypeInference.lagda.md))
 * Continuations
 * Featherweight Java (TAPL Chapter 19)
 * Exceptions (TAPL Chapter 14)
+* While loops and variable assignment (the WHILE or IMP languages)
 * Recursive Types (TAPL Chapter 20)
+* Reasoning about program equality using logical relations
 * Bounded Quantification (TAPL Chapter 26)
 * Higher-Order Polymorphism (TAPL Chapter 30)